Noreaster76/svm-presentation/gjh_svm_presentation.md

 ## C, the cost parameter
 ![130%](svm_toy_gaussian_cost_parameter_demo.mov)

+^ C is the cost parameter, or how willing we are to settle for a margin that doesn't perfectly separate the data points in the training set.

 ---

 ## gamma, the spikiness parameter
 ![130%](svm_toy_gaussian_gamma_parameter_demo.mov)

-^ even though a high gamma seems to more tightly hug the blue data points, we've lost the sense of the overall true function, which was mostly a simple parabola.
+^ "A large gamma gives you a pointed bump in the higher dimensions, a small gamma gives you a softer, broader bump." now, even though a high gamma seems to more tightly hug the blue data points, we've lost the sense of the overall true function, which was mostly a simple parabola.

 ---